Vacation rentals in Gold Coast

 With miles of beaches, navigable tidal canals and rivers, and 300 days of sunshine, by the numbers the Gold Coast deserves its reputation as the surf-and-swim capital of Australia.
 All that sand is patrolled year-round by lifeguards, so waterborne activities are a safe and family-friendly affair.
 Avid surfers hit the waves at Snapper Rocks, Rainbow Beach, Currumbin, and Burleigh Heads, while the less adventurous enjoy calmer conditions at Surfers Paradise and Broadbeach, the heart of the coast, with its gleaming high-rise towers.
 Abandon your board and swimsuit and drive 30 minutes west to be surrounded by ancient rainforest, a place where wellness retreats and wineries exist side by side.
 The city is also home to a large concentration of amusement and water parks.

-Those 300 days of sunshine make the Gold Coast attractive any time of year.
+Those 300 days of sunshine make staying in one of the Gold Coast’s holiday homes attractive any time of year.
 Peak season is the Christmas holidays, when school’s out for summer (December through February) and Australian families arrive to swim, surf, and make the most of the balmy water (77 degrees Fahrenheit from January through March).
 Daytime temperatures this time of year hover between 78 and 82, and while rain is uncommon, it’s less rare in summer.

 Spring (March through May) offers near-perfect conditions, with pleasant daytime temperatures (73 to 80 degrees), warm water (72 to 77), and lower levels of rainfall; the driest months are winter (June through August) and early spring (September).
 These months see daytime averages drop to 67, around the same as the water temperature.